MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/4-review-code-verify-deployment.md

     ![eShop shopping bag with .NET Blue Hoodie](../media/temp/eshop-spa-shopping-bag.png)

-Now that you've seen the existing *eShopOnContainers* app, you'll add the coupon service in the next unit.
+Now that you've seen the existing *eShopOnContainers* app, you'll review the design of the new coupon service in the next unit.